openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

 ``driver_handles_share_servers``( ``True`` or ``False`` ) indicated whether share networks could be used.
 When set to ``False``, the HPE 3PAR driver behaved as described earlier for Kilo.
-When set to ``True``, the share network’s subnet, segmentation ID and IP address range were used to allocate an FSIP on the HPE 3PAR.
+When set to ``True``, the share network's subnet, segmentation ID and IP address range were used to allocate an FSIP on the HPE 3PAR.
 There is a limit of four FSIPs per VFS.
 For clients to communicate with shares via this FSIP, the client must have access to the external network using the subnet and segmentation ID of the share network.